As a granddaughter to a survivor of the Armenian genocide, I am personally affected by the Good Will of people who help those in need.

 I am pleased to support and share the following charities who I believe embody the same principles:

 - Free Wheelchair Mission - Do you want to know what true gratitude looks like?
-Have a conversation with someone who's been to the highest poverty places and seen a mother's face as her handicapped child is given a wheelchair.
-Next time you spend $80 like it's nothing, think about that scene - $80 bought the wheelchair.
+It looks like a mother's face as her handicapped child is given a wheelchair that she was unable to afford.
+Next time you spend $80 like it's nothing, think about this - an $80 donation gave someone's son the freedom of mobility.